Twisted Bilayer Graphene in Commensurate Angles: The setting and results

 \item $G$ respects rotations in the following sense

 \item $G$ respects translations in the following sense

-\end{enumerate} We will call $G^*$ an admissible interaction operator for AB stacking if, on top of the above, we have that, for any $f,g \in C^\infty \cap L^\infty $:
+\end{enumerate} We call $G^*$ an admissible interaction operator for AB stacking if, on top of the above, we have that, it is symmetric, i.e., for any $f,g \in C^\infty \cap L^\infty $:

-\end{definition} \begin{remark} Note that Properties \ref{RotCom} and \ref{Transcom} are quite natural and can be expressed as the fact that spatial position dependence comes from $f,g$ and not from the definition of $G$. \end{remark} \begin{remark} We note that there is some intrinsic ambiguity in AB stacking.
-Since the shift is taking place before the twist, shifting by $K_0$, $RK_0$, or $R^{-1}K_0$ all result in the same configuration.
-This is demonstrated in Figure \ref{ABStacking}.
-So, we will average over the three options, thus ensuring that the rotational symmetry will be preserved. \end{remark}

-With these definitions in hand, we define the twisted bilayer potential of angle $\theta$, which we will denote by $W^\theta$, in AA stacking and AB stacking: \begin{definition} Let $V$ be a honeycomb potential with $\Lambda$ as a lattice, and let $G$ be an admissible interaction operator, and $G^*$ an admissible interaction operator for AB stacking, then the corresponding twisted bilayer potential in AA stacking of angle $\theta$ is defined by
+\end{definition} \begin{remark} Note that Properties \ref{RotCom} and \ref{Transcom} are quite natural and can be expressed as the fact that spatial position dependence comes from $f,g$ and not from the definition of $G$. \end{remark} With these definitions in hand, we define the twisted bilayer potential of angle $\theta$, which we denote by $W^\theta$, in AA stacking and AB stacking: \begin{definition} Let $V$ and $Q$ be honeycomb potentials with $\Lambda$ as a lattice, and let $G$ be an admissible interaction operator, and $G^*$ an admissible interaction operator for AB stacking, then the corresponding twisted bilayer potential in AA stacking of angle $\theta$ is defined by

 The twisted bilayer potential in AB stacking of angle $\theta$ is defined by